1011 VL Amsterdam

 museums can join them.
 The professional committees are called Cultures, Collections, Historical Museums, Castles & Stately Homes, Art Museums, PR & Marketing, Public & Presentation, Information Provision for Dutch Museums (SIMIN) and Security & Facility Management.

-We aim to create a positive image for museums and to encourage greater and more diverse public interest in museum and offer:
+We aim to create a positive image of museums and to encourage a greater and more diverse public interest in museums and we offer:

 Museumkaart (Museum Pass)

 The Museum Pass grants admission to ± 400 museums.
-There are more than 1 million pass holders, resulting in 3 to 3½ million visits a year.
+There are more than 1 million pass holders.

 This is the only site in the Netherlands on which all museums and their exhibitions are easy to find.
 The site attracts an average of 40,000 to 45,000 visitors a month.